Rillus/scrabber/docs/PRD.md

-# Product Requirements Document: Scrabble Score Keeper
+# Product Requirements Document: Scrabber: score keeper for Scrabble

 ## 1. Introduction
 This document outlines the requirements for a web-based application designed to help users efficiently track scores during a game of Scrabble.
 The application will simplify scorekeeping by allowing players to input words, mark bonus squares, and automatically calculate scores for each turn, maintaining a running total for up to four players.